 What Being a Travel Nurse Really Feels Like

 Being a travel nurse means packing up every few months, saying a lot of hellos (and goodbyes), and growing in ways that no staff job could ever offer.
-You’ll see different parts of the country, meet amazing teams, and learn how healthcare runs in a wide range of settings.
+You’ll see different parts of the country, meet teams you’d never cross paths with otherwise, and learn how healthcare runs in a wide range of settings.

 And yeah, it’s hard sometimes.
-But you’ll come out stronger, savvier, and more resilient—both as a nurse and as a person.
+But you’ll come out stronger and savvier, as a nurse and as a person.